|

 Furthermore, traffic backed up there prior to the overpasses being built, and it was never claimed nor intended that the overpasses would solve that.
 Instead, the overpass from 151 is a significant improvement over the previous circuitous route from 151 to ARP via the Loop 1604 access roads and Culebra turnaround, and the Westwood Loop overpass has solved the previous problem of numerous crashes caused by illegal turning there as it was intended to do.

 The cause of the congestion is simply that the signals at Lone Star Parkway cannot provide sufficient throughput for the peak traffic volume on ARP.
 The wide median on ARP makes it very difficult to design an efficient signal cycle.
-The same problem existed on Wurzbach Parkway at NW Military Hwy.; a project that was completed there in 2022 realigned the left turns to allow for more efficient signal phasing.
-A similar project here — or perhaps another innovative intersection design — could provide relief, although none are currently planned.
-However, the county is currently studying possible improvements. - Why didn't they extend the overpass over Westwood Loop when the overpass from 151 was built?
+The same problem existed on Wurzbach Parkway at NW Military Hwy., and a project that was completed there in 2022 realigned the left turns to allow for more efficient signal phasing.
+A similar project here — or perhaps another innovative intersection design — could provide relief and were evaluated in a recent traffic study.
+However, that study ultimately recommended building overpasses instead. - Why didn't they extend the overpass over Westwood Loop when the overpass from 151 was built?

 There were a few reasons.
 First, the state's right-of-way doesn't extend that far, so this intersection was outside the scope of that project aside from some incidental work.
 In addition, it would have increased the cost of that project, which had a limited budget.
 And, frankly, planners just did not expect the issues that manifested there.
 Road improvements in fast growing areas with limited funding will always be an exercise in incremental improvements and some trial and error. - Why didn't they build an eastbound overpass at Westwood Loop when they built the westbound overpass?